janithl/janithl.github.io/.content/usememo-vs-useeffect-and-usestate.md

 }
 ```

-There are two derivations of this, one where the value is updated by
+There are two varieties of this: one where the value is updated by
 the user inside the component, and another where this `value` is used
 but not updated.